EmmanuelDemey/eslint-plugin-angular/docs/factory-name.md

 # factory-name - require and specify a prefix for all factory names

-All your factories should have a name starting with the parameter you can define in your config object.
+All your factorys should have a name starting with the parameter you can define in your config object.
 The second parameter can be a Regexp wrapped in quotes.
-You can not prefix your factories by "$" (reserved keyword for AngularJS services) ("factory-name":  [2, "ng"]) *
+You can not prefix your factorys by "$" (reserved keyword for AngularJS services) ("factory-name":  [2, "ng"]) *

 **Styleguide Reference**